xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 :param port: port name(such as 'COM5'/'/dev/ttyUSB0') or ip-address(such as '192.168.1.185')
     Note: this parameter is required if parameter do_not_open is False
-:param baudrate: baudrate, only available in serial way, default is 921600
-:param timeout: timeout, only available in serial way, default is None
-:param filters: serial port filters, invalid, reserved.
-:param enable_heartbeat: whether to enable heartbeat, default is True, only available in socket way
-:param enable_report: whether to enable report, default is True
-    Note: if enable_report is True, the self.last_used_position and self.last_used_angles value is the current position of robot
-:param report_type: report type('normal'/'real'/'rich'), only available in socket way, default is 'normal'
-    Note:
-        'normal': Reported at a frequency of 10 Hz 'real': Reported at a frequency of 10 Hz (used only for debugging) 'rich': Reported at a frequency of 100 Hz
-:param do_not_open: do not open, default is False
-:param limit_velo: limit velo, default is [0, 1000] mm/s
-:param limit_acc: limit acc, default is [0, 20000] mm/s^2
-:param limit_angle_velo: limit angle velo, default is [1°/s, 180°/s] (unit: °/s or rad/s)
-    Note: If the parameter is_radian is True then use rad/s, otherwise use °/s
-:param limit_angle_acc: limit angle acc, default is [1°/s^2, 3600°/s^2] (unit: °/s^2 or rad/s^2)
-    Note: If the parameter is_radian is True then use rad/s^2, otherwise use °/s^2
 :param is_radian: set the default unit is radians or not, default is False
     Note: (aim of design)
         1. Default value for unified interface parameters